AdamMoller/adammoller.github.io/index.md

 [GitHub](https://github.com/AdamMoller/multiformat)

-When dynamically generating PDF documents, thumbnail or preview images are sometimes required.
-With this package documents are designed using a single "Document" class that can generate documents in PDF, PNG, GIF, or JPEG format.
+When dynamically generating vector and text-based PDF documents, thumbnail or preview images are sometimes required.
+With this package, documents are designed using a single "Document" class that can generate documents in PDF, PNG, GIF, or JPEG format.
 The ReportLab open-source PDF Toolkit and Pillow are utilized for PDF and image generation.
+Generating PDF documents using ReportLab produces a superior vector and text-based document when compared to the raster-based PDF documents that can be created with Pillow.

 **technology:** Python, ReportLab, Pillow, pytest
 <br/>